openstack/ossa/doc/source/vmt-process.rst

 test runs to complete), publish the advisory to the OpenStack ML.
 Wait until all patches merged to supported branches before setting the ossa bugtask status to *Fix released*.

+All patches merged
+^^^^^^^^^^^^^^^^^^

+Patches approved in code review do not necessarily merge immediately, but should be tracked closely until they do (if the bug number is correctly identified in commit messages then it will be automatically updated to reflect this as well).
+Subsequent security point releases of affected software may then be tagged if warranted.

 Incident Report Taxonomy
 ------------------------